BerylCrescent/challenge_portfolio_Wiola/README.md

     * a player may be assigned a position not meant for the pitch - a Witcher, a Jedi,
 * Adding a match - unlimited duration of match, we are able to add matches witch very long or negative duration,
 * Playing a match:
-    * when hovering over an icon, we not always recieve information about its name/purpose,
+    * when hovering over an icon, we not always receive information about its name/purpose,
     * no time limit for a match, no synchronization which half is actually played with the timer, I can set a negative value,
     * a corner kick is possible from any place on the pitch, the same for a goal, you can add several distant actions in a short period of time,
     * you can specify a different match result in the report form and different number of goals scored on the map,
 * Language - some of the options - save, submit, clear, print - do not have their equivalent words in Polish, certain consequence is necessary,
 * Reports:
     * in case of a match where the teams scored 2:1 we are able to assign all of the goals to out player - does the app distinguish between an own goal and a regular one?
-Still 100% efective...
+Still 100% effective...
     * when generating a match report a duplicate is sometimes created, with no option to delete it, also, we can intentionally create several reports to a single match,
     * the player's team and the opposing team can be the same,
 * Responses from the HTTP server inform about the use of deprecated parameters,
-* When generating a view for a smartphone, the sidebar works well and hides, but when the screen is rotated this function dissapeares, the same applies to changes in the window settings and its size,
+* When generating a view for a smartphone, the sidebar works well and hides, but when the screen is rotated this function disappeares, the same applies to changes in the window settings and its size,
 * Browsing players - the printout prepared for selected players looks different than in the app- it resembles the view from the smartphone screen, and it takes a lot more place than it needs.